TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-backuprestore-ltr.md

   ownershipid="AzureData_AzureSQLMI" />
 # Long-term backup retention

 In Azure SQL Managed Instance, you can configure a long-term backup retention policy (LTR) as a public preview feature.
-This allows you to automatically retain database backups in separate Azure Blob storage containers for up to 10 years.
+This lets you automatically retain database backups in separate Azure Blob storage containers for up to 10 years.
 You can then recover a database using these backups with PowerShell.

 **LTR for managed instances is currently available in public preview in Azure Public regions.**